airyhq/airy/docs/docs/guides/airy-core-and-rasa.md

 ## Configuring Airy

-In this scenario the Airy Core Platform works like a message router: It receives messages from your sources (Messenger, WhatsApp etc.) and forwards them to downstream messaging frameworks like Rasa, which can in turn reply using the Airy Core Platform.
+The Airy Core Platform can forward messages from your sources (Messenger, WhatsApp etc.) to downstream messaging frameworks like Rasa, which can in turn reply using the Airy Core Platform API.

 To do this we follow the [Webhook documentation](api/webhook.md) to forward in- and outbound messages to Rasa.
 When doing so set the `url` parameter